 Morinosuke Kawaguchi is an award-winning author whose books have been translated into four languages and they influence thinking and practice not only in Japan but in other countries as well.
 His seminal book: “Otaku de onnano ko na kuni no monozukuri” (English title: Geeky-Girly Innovation: A Japanese Subculturist’s Guide to Technology & Design) was awarded the prestigious Nikkei BP BizTech Book Award 2008 in Japan, given to books that contribute to the advancement and development of technology and management.
 In Taiwan, it was listed as number one among the top ten “Great Technology Management Books 2010”.
 That same year Taiwan’s Small and Medium Enterprise Administration, Ministry of Economic Affairs and South Korea’s KITECH, the Korea Institute if Industrial Technology, studied the book to be applied in their countries’ technology and innovation strategies.
 More about his books and columns

 He writes regularly for various business publications and as of March 2012, has published over 150 articles.
 By 2014 April, we sort of lost count but the total number of articles he either wrote or was interviewed for is over 200.
-Since January 2007, he has been writing a biweekly column for the Nikkei BP website, called 川口盛之助のニッポン的ものづくりの起源 Morinosuke Kawaguchi’s Theory of Japanese Monozukuri. (monozukuri means “making things” and it signifies excellence in technology, engineering and art) Page views are sometimes 100,000 a day, making it the top page of Nikkei website, which is Japan’s most influential and biggest site for business people.
-Since August 2007, he also has a column on 技術経営戦略考 Technology Strategy for the Nikkei TechOn website, geared towards engineers.
-Page views are 50,000 a day.
+From January 2007 until March 2010, he wrote a biweekly column for the Nikkei BP website, called 川口盛之助のニッポン的ものづくりの起源 Morinosuke Kawaguchi’s Theory of Japanese Monozukuri. (monozukuri means “making things” and it signifies excellence in technology, engineering and art) Page views were sometimes 100,000 a day, making it the top page of Nikkei website, which is Japan’s most influential and biggest site for business people.
+From August 2007 until January 2010, he also had a column on 技術経営戦略考 Technology Strategy for the Nikkei TechOn website, geared towards engineers.
+Page views were around 50,000 a day.